Maximiliano Lovera

-Maximiliano Alberto Lovera (born 9 March 1999) is an Argentine professional footballer who plays as a winger for Super League Greece club Ionikos, on loan from Olympiacos.
+Maximiliano Alberto Lovera (born 9 March 1999) is an Argentine professional footballer who plays as a winger for Primera División club Rosario Central.

 Club career

 Rosario Central

 Lovera joined the Rosario Central senior squad for the 2016 Argentine Primera División season, making his professional debut on 2 May 2016 during a loss to Gimnasia y Esgrima.
 He made one further appearance during 2016, versus Quilmes on 15 May.
 In his first match of 2016–17, in December, Lovera netted the first goal of his career in a defeat against Lanús.
 He ended that season with two goals in sixteen fixtures.

 Olympiacos

 On 31 August 2019, after three goals in sixty-nine matches, Lovera left Rosario Central for Super League Greece side Olympiacos; for a reported initial fee of €3.3 million.
 His first appearance came against Lamia on 28 September.
 He netted two goals in a round of sixteen victory over Kalamata on 15 January 2020 in the Greek Cup; the final for which, in August, was postponed due to Lovera's positive COVID-19 test.
 After featuring in a cup match against Panetolikos on 20 January 2021, Lovera departed on loan.